-In 2015 University College Cork retained the HR Excellence in Research Award and we are currently working towards the 5th phase of the process.
+In 2018 University College Cork retained the HR Excellence in Research Award and we are currently working towards our second renewal of the award.
 See our progress so far here

-As part of its desire to improve the working conditions of our current research staff UCC has launched three new researcher surveys for 2016.
+As part of its desire to improve the working conditions of our current research staff UCC has launched two researcher surveys for 2020.

 Internal researcher staff survey at all grades and levels including research support officers – focusing on training and development, knowledge of the charter and code for researchers, working conditions etc.

 These surveys form part of our continued progress in HRS4R and will inform UCC’s future HRS4R action plans from 2020 to 2023.

 See link to EC Human Resource Strategy for Researchers